cggh/panoptes/documentation/importsettings.rst

     Name:
       *Text (required).* Display name for this external link.

 IsPositionOnGenome
-  *Boolean*.
-Tells Panoptes that this should be interpreted as genomic positions.
+  *Boolean.* Tells Panoptes that this datatabke should be interpreted as genomic positions.

+IsRegionOnGenome
+  *Boolean.* Instructs Panoptes that this datatable should be interpreted as genomic regions.

 Chromosome
-  *Property ID.* Speficies the table column ID that contains the chromosome (if *IsPositionOnGenome* is set).
+  *Property ID.* Speficies the table column ID that contains the chromosome (if *IsPositionOnGenome* or *IsRegionOnGenome* is set).

 Position
   *Property ID.* Specifies the table column ID that contains the position on the chromosome (if *IsPositionOnGenome* is set).

+RegionStart
+  *Property ID.* Specifies the table column ID that contains the start position of the region (if *IsRegionOnGenome*  is set).

+RegionStop
+  *Property ID.* Specifies the table column ID that contains the end position of the region (if *IsRegionOnGenome*  is set).

 GenomeMaxViewportSizeX
-  *Value.* Specifies the maximum genome browser viewport size (in bp) for which data in this table will be displayed as a tracks  (if *IsPositionOnGenome* is set).
+  *Value.* Specifies the maximum genome browser viewport size (in bp) for which data in this table will be displayed as a tracks  (if *IsPositionOnGenome* or *IsRegionOnGenome*  is set).

 TableBasedSummaryValues
   *Block. *